philanderson888/gospel-for-asia-messaging-system/README.md

 3. Missionary receives notification
 4. Missionary can view and respond
 5. Messages marked as read/unread
+6. Support for image attachments (up to 2 per message)

 ### Approval Workflow
 1. User registers